 Application of principles and procedures related to the promotion of fashion apparel.
 Preparation and presentation of fashion information through shows, displays, media, and written communications.
 Repeatable one time.
 Pre: 101.
 (Spring only)

 Application of principles, procedures and techniques of organizing a small retail business in a brick-and-click world.
-Creative use of low and high tech resources.
-Students plan, write and evaluate small retail business plans.
+Students develop, write, and evaluate business plans creatively using low and high tech resources and oral communication skills.
 Junior standing or higher.
 FDM majors only; open to non-majors with instructor’s consent.
 Pre: one FS or FQ course, or consent.

 Theories, concepts, problems of international trade of textile and apparel products.
 Issues of importing and exporting apparel products globally.
-Social, political and economic factors affecting textile and apparel trade.
+Social, economic, and ethical factors affecting textile and apparel trade.

 Study and discussion of special topics, problems.
 Offered by staff and visiting faculty.
 Repeatable five times.